-The past several years have been marked by increasing economic volatility, as reflected by not only the global economic recession, but also the instability of customer demand and rapid movement in raw material, fuel, and commodity prices.
-Supply chain executives are under pressure to develop more efficient, customer-centric supply chains and find innovative ways to reduce costs.
-Meanwhile, they are being asked to take advantage of business opportunities that may arise from the current economic conditions.
+The years from 2007 through 2009 were notable for their economic volatility, reflected not only in the global economic recession but also the instability of customer demand and rapid movement in raw material, fuel, and commodity prices.
+Supply chain executives were under pressure to develop more efficient, customer-centric supply chains while finding innovative ways to reduce costs and enable growth.
+Meanwhile, they were also being asked to take advantage of business opportunities that arose from their economic conditions.

-As a result, company leaders are prioritizing projects that reduce inventory and logistics expense.
-Although this may help matters in the short term, professionals risk ignoring the long term.
-Organizations must prepare for the rebound while responding to the conditions of the new normal--a reduced labor pool, stagflation and deflation, and issues surrounding energy and sustainability.
-Effective strategies coupled with a well-defined plan and the right tools will help alleviate pressure today and ready managers for market changes in the future.
+Company leaders did what they could to adapt.
+They prioritized projects that reduced inventory and logistics expenses.
+Although this helped matters in the short term, professionals risked ignoring the long-term demand-driven vision of the business operating model.
+Organizations prepared for the rebound while responding to the conditions of the new normal: a reduced labor pool, analytics-based demand insights, stagflation and deflation, issues surrounding energy and sustainability, and a burgeoning omnichannel marketplace.
+Effective strategies coupled with a well-defined plan and the right tools helped supply chain professionals alleviate fulfillment pressures and readied managers for market changes in the future.

 Strategy 5: Embed sustainability into supply chain operations.
 The triple bottom line of people, profit, and planet has never been more important than it is today.
 Studies show that companies striving for social and environmental sustainability achieve major competitive advantages, especially with regard to production efficiency, supplier management skills, and attractiveness to employees.
 Substantial opportunities exist for sustainability in supply chain operations:

 The demands on supply chain managers to rapidly respond to change and increase profitability are greater than ever.
 The good news is that effective strategies and solutions exist that support each one of the previous five strategies, and they can deliver immediate return on investment.
+The tools also exist.
+They have been battle tested, end-to-end, across some of the most valuable supply chains in the world.
 The way in which companies implement these strategies can mean the difference between success and failure.
+The tools they use should be low-risk and proven.